Customer Agreement

 5.5 BSITC shall keep the Customer reasonably informed of the progress of the Development Services; in particular BSITC shall inform the Customer of any substantial obstacles or likely delays in the performance of the Development Services.

-5.6 If the Development Deliverables consist of software used to provide Hosted App Services under Clause 6, then the Customer’s rights to use those Development Deliverables shall be as set out in Clause 6.
+5.6 If the Development Deliverables consist of software used to provide Subscription Services under Clause 6, then the Customer’s rights to use those Development Deliverables shall be as set out in Clause 6.

-5.7 If the Development Deliverables do not consist of software used to provide Hosted App Services under Clause 6, the Customer’s rights to use the Development Deliverables shall be as specified in the applicable Statement of Work.
+5.7 If the Development Deliverables do not consist of software used to provide Subscription Services under Clause 6, the Customer’s rights to use the Development Deliverables shall be as specified in the applicable Statement of Work.

-6.1 This Clause 6 shall apply to any Hosted App Services specified in an applicable Statement of Work; and BSITC shall provide such Hosted Services to the Customer in accordance with this Clause 6.
+6.1 This Clause 6 shall apply to any Subscription Services specified in an applicable Statement of Work; and BSITC shall provide such Subscription Services to the Customer in accordance with this Clause 6.

-“Access Credentials” means access keys and other credentials enabling access to the Hosted App Services;
+“Access Credentials” means access keys and other credentials enabling access to the Subscription Services;

-“Hosted App Services Period” means the recurring period with respect to which Charges for the Hosted App Services will be paid as specified in the applicable Statement of Work (or, if no such period is specified therein, a period of 12 months), starting:
+“Subscription Period” means the recurring period with respect to which Charges for the Subscription Services will be paid as specified in the applicable Statement of Work (or, if no such period is specified therein, a period of 12 months), starting:

-(a) on the date of deemed acceptance of the Development Deliverables (as defined in Clause 5) for the Hosted App Services in accordance with Clause 7.9, or such other date as may be specified in the applicable Statement of Work; or
+(a) on the date of deemed acceptance of the Development Deliverables for the Subscription Services in accordance with Clause 7.9 or, if earlier, the date upon which the Supplier issues an invoice for the initial Subscription Period under Clause 11.3 (or such other date as may be specified in the applicable Statement of Work); or

-6.3 BSITC shall ensure that the Platform will, upon or before the start of the first Hosted App Services Period, provide to the Customer the Access Credentials necessary to enable the Customer to access and use the Hosted App Services.
+6.3 BSITC shall ensure that the Platform will, upon or before the start of the first Subscription Period, provide to the Customer the Access Credentials necessary to enable the Customer to access and use the Subscription Services.

-6.4 BSITC hereby grants to the Customer a worldwide, non-exclusive licence to use the Hosted App Services for the purpose of transferring data between the Customer’s systems and the Third Party Services for the internal business purposes of the Customer from the start of the Hosted App Services Period until the date of cancellation of the applicable Statement of Work.
+6.4 BSITC hereby grants to the Customer a worldwide, non-exclusive licence to use the Subscription Services for the purpose of transferring data between the Customer’s systems and the Third Party Services for the internal business purposes of the Customer from the start of the Subscription Period until the date of cancellation of the applicable Statement of Work.

 6.5 Except to the extent expressly permitted in the Agreement or required by law on a non-excludable basis, the licence granted by BSITC to the Customer under Clause 6.4 is subject to the following prohibitions:

-(a) the Customer must not sub-license its right to access and use the Hosted App Services;
+(a) the Customer must not sub-license its right to access and use the Subscription Services;

-(b) the Customer must not permit any unauthorised person or application to access or use the Hosted App Services; and
+(b) the Customer must not permit any unauthorised person or application to access or use the Subscription Services; and

-(c) the Customer must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or Hosted App Services without the prior written consent of BSITC.
+(c) the Customer must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or Subscription Services without the prior written consent of BSITC.

-6.6 The Customer shall implement and maintain reasonable security measures relating to the Access Credentials to ensure that no unauthorised person or application may gain access to the Hosted App Services by means of the Access Credentials.
+6.6 The Customer shall implement and maintain reasonable security measures relating to the Access Credentials to ensure that no unauthorised person or application may gain access to the Subscription Services by means of the Access Credentials.

-6.7 The Customer must not use the Hosted App Services in any way that causes, or may cause, damage to the Hosted App Services or Platform; and the Customer must not use the Hosted App Services in any way that is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.
+6.7 The Customer must not use the Subscription Services in any way that causes, or may cause, damage to the Subscription Services or Platform; and the Customer must not use the Subscription Services in any way that is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

 6.9 The Customer acknowledges and agrees that:

-(a) the use of Third Party Services with respect to the Hosted App Services account of the Customer may result in the transfer of Customer Data and/or Customer Personal Data from the Hosted App Services to the relevant Third Party Services and vice versa;
+(a) the use of Third Party Services with respect to the Subscription Services account of the Customer may result in the transfer of Customer Data and/or Customer Personal Data from the Subscription Services to the relevant Third Party Services and vice versa;

 (b) BSITC has no control over, or responsibility for, any disclosure, modification, deletion or other use of Customer Data and/or Customer Personal Data by any provider of Third Party Services;